paschalogu/azureterraform/README.md

 # DevOps Task

 As a DevOps engineer, heres a task to set IT infrastructure on the AWS cloud using Terraform, Jenkins, and Ansible.
-The infrastructure includes 4 web servers and 2 databases.
-The specific tasks include:

 ## Tasks: